pedromn0/cardmon-milestone-2/README.md

     - **Pairs found** increments every two correct cards found by the user at the maximum of 10 because the total of cards are 20.
     - **Movements** increments every two incorrect selection to this score.
 The less the better.

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 - The second phase of the game called battle mode was not possible to implement due the lack of time.
 The battle mode would consist of after the memory game the user would select six Pokemon from the pool available from the already finished memory game.
 With this selection of 6 Pokemon the program would randomly choose the equivalent number of Pokemon (6).
 The user would select the order of reveal of 6 Pokemon and then the disclose or battle between the types would occur one by one (fire vs water).
 The number of victorious Pokemon would multiply the score of the user.